aragon/lock-to-vote-plugin/TESTS.md

 Below is the graphical summary of the tests described within [test/*.t.yaml](./test)

 ```
-LockManagerTest
+LockManagerERC20Test
 ├── Given The contract is being deployed
-│   ├── When Deploying with valid parameters and a nonzero underlying token
+│   └── When Deploying with valid parameters
-│   │   ├── It Should set the DAO address correctly
+│       ├── It Should set the DAO address correctly
-│   │   ├── It Should set the pluginMode correctly
+│       ├── It Should set the pluginMode correctly
-│   │   ├── It Should set the token address correctly
-│   │   ├── It Should set the underlying token address correctly
+│       ├── It Should set the token address correctly
-│   │   └── It Should initialize the plugin address to address(0)
+│       └── It Should initialize the plugin address to address(0)
-│   └── When Deploying with a zeroaddress for the underlying token
-│       └── It Should set the underlying token address to address(0)
 ├── Given The plugin address has not been set yet
 │   ├── When Calling setPluginAddress with an address that does not support ILockToGovernBase
 │   │   └── It Should revert with InvalidPlugin